vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/1-rag.md

 * **Reason** about information from multiple sources simultaneously
 * **Update** its knowledge without retraining the entire model

-For CanopyUI at RDU, RAG means students can ask questions about course materials, research papers, and institutional knowledge - and get answers grounded in authoritative sources.
+For CanopyUI at RDU, RAG means students can ask questions about course materials, research papers, and institutional knowledge, and get answers grounded in authoritative sources.

 ## 🔍 What is RAG and How Does It Work?